“The Future Shapes the Past”

 A century ago, during a period of rapid Jewish assimilation into Czech society, there was also a growing backlash—one manifestation of which was the resurgence of the blood libel: the baseless medieval myth that Jews use Christian blood in their festive bread, matzah.

 In March of 1899, in the town of Polná, a young Catholic woman named Anežka Hrůzová was found murdered in the woods during the Jewish holiday of Passover.
-A Jewish man, Leopold Hilsner, was accused by townspeople, and an antisemitic media campaign was launched that divided Czech society—soon becoming known as the Hilsner Affair.
+A Jewish man, Leopold Hilsner, was accused by the townspeople and an international antisemitic media campaign began that divided Czech society—soon becoming known as the Hilsner Affair.

 Short clip from the film describing the rise of antisemitism in Europe at the turn of the 20th century